calvin0123/Beauty-Agent/README.md

 # Health / Beauty Agent

+Viewers often spend hours watching long YouTube beauty videos, manually searching for product names, recommendations, and whether the products are suitable for Asian skin tones or specific needs.
+This research process is slow, repetitive, and lacks a centralized, searchable source of truth.

-Multilingual research assistant that ingests beauty YouTube videos, builds a searchable knowledge base, and answers product questions with grounded citations.
+Built a multilingual research assistant that ingests beauty YouTube videos, extracts structured product information, and creates a searchable knowledge base with grounded transcript citations.
+The agent can:
+   - Retrieve relevant product mentions directly from the transcript
+   - Provide timestamps showing where the creator discussed each product
+   - Summarize why the creator recommends or does not recommend it
+   - Provide outputs in English or Chinese depending on the user’s query
+   - Dramatically reduce research time by delivering clear, evidence-based answers instantly

 ## Features
 - **Creator ingestion pipeline** – fetch YouTube uploads, download transcripts via Webshare proxies, summarize with OpenAI, and cache overlapping chunks for reuse.